joanna-analytics/customer_retention_and_revenue_analysis/README.md

 - The business demonstrates a strong repeat customer rate of approximately 72%, indicating high customer retention and repeat purchasing behaviour.
 - Revenue is heavily concentrated among a relatively small group of high-value customers, highlighting the importance of customer retention strategies for VIP customers.
 - The United Kingdom generates the overwhelming majority of total revenue, suggesting that the business is strongly dependent on its domestic market despite having international customers.
 - Monthly revenue trends show clear seasonal fluctuations, with significant revenue increases toward the end of the year, likely reflecting increased holiday-season purchasing activity.
-- The customer segmentation analysis shows that most customers belong to the low-value segment, while only a small percentage generate very high revenue, illustrating a common retail revenue concentration pattern.
+This can help forecast demand, prepare inventory and plan marketing.

 ---